Cursor Missed the Full Project Context

 You opened Cursor in ~/projects/myapp/frontend/, but the backend and shared types live in ~/projects/myapp/backend/ and ~/projects/myapp/shared/.
 Cursor only indexes the current workspace root, so cross-package refactors silently miss the other halves.

 How to spot it: Look at the workspace name in the lower-left.
-If it’s a subdirectory rather than the monorepo root, you’re hitting this.
+If it is a subdirectory rather than the monorepo root, you are hitting this.

 3. The prompt never pinned the files

-4. .gitignore hides files the agent still needs
+4. An ignore rule hides files the agent still needs

-Things like src/generated/ or prisma/client/ are build outputs but semantically critical (the agent needs them to know field names).
-Once they’re in .gitignore they’re also out of the index, and the agent ends up guessing types.
+Things like src/generated/ or prisma/client/ are build outputs but semantically critical: the agent needs them to know field and type names.
+Once they are in .gitignore (or .cursorignore) they are also out of the index, and the agent ends up guessing types.

-How to spot it: grep -r "from.*generated" src/.
-If the code imports heavily from a generated dir but .gitignore excludes it, Cursor can’t see it.
+How to spot it: grep -rn "from.*generated" src/.
+If the code imports heavily from a generated dir but an ignore rule excludes it, Cursor cannot see it.

 5. Huge files are auto-skipped

-Cursor skips files > 500KB or > 5000 lines by default (to keep retrieval fast).
-If your schema, migration file, or i18n dictionary is a single giant file, the agent will behave as if it doesn’t exist.
+Cursor skips files above its per-file index size limit (1 MB / 1048576 bytes by default, as of June 2026) to keep retrieval fast.
+If your schema, migration file, or i18n dictionary is a single giant file over that limit, the agent will behave as if it does not exist.

 Shortest path to fix